Automattic/wp-calypso/docs/development-workflow.md

 localStorage.setItem( 'debug', '*' );
 ```

-You can also limit the debugging to a particular scope
+You can also limit the debugging to a particular scope:

 ```js
 localStorage.setItem( 'debug', 'calypso:*' );
 ```

-The `node` server uses the `DEBUG` environment variable instead of `localStorage`. `make run` will pass along it’s environment, so you can turn on all debug messages with
+The `node` server uses the `DEBUG` environment variable instead of `localStorage`. `make run` will pass along its environment, so you can turn on all debug messages with:

 ```bash
 DEBUG=* make run
 ```

-or limit it as before with
+or limit it as before with:

 ```bash
 DEBUG=calypso:* make run